 The International Livestock Research Institute (ILRI) and partners recently trained 20 Vietnamese and 55 Laotian stakeholders on food safety and food safety risk assessment.
 This training is among the efforts of the Agroecology and Safe Food System Transitions (ASSET) project in transforming the food systems in the Southeast Asia region.

 Experts in India met in a recent regional workshop to design a comprehensive African swine fever (ASF) management plan in response to the negative impacts of the disease on the livelihoods of millions of farmers in the northeast of the country.

-The third issue of the International Livestock Research Institute (ILRI) South Asia newsletter is now available.
-It provides an overview of the activities of this region from January to July 2019.
+The ninth issue of the International Livestock Research Institute (ILRI) South Asia newsletter is now available.
+It provides an overview of the activities of this region from January to June 2022.

 The 12th issue of the International Livestock Research Institute (ILRI) East and Southeast Asia newsletter is now available.
 It provides an overview of the activities from January to June 2022 as well as the upcoming activities in the second half of 2022.